alan-turing-institute/data-safe-haven/docs/how_to_guides/administrator/how-to-be-a-sysadmin.md

   + NB.
 If your account is a guest in additional Azure tenants, you may need to add the `-Tenant <Tenant ID>` flag, where `<Tenant ID>` is the ID of the Azure tenant you want to deploy into.
 + Run `./Unpeer_Sre_And_Mirror_Networks.ps1 -shmId <SHM ID> -sreId <SRE ID>`.

+## :fire: Tearing down an SRE

+In order to tear down an SRE, use the following procedure:

+On your **deployment machine**.

++ Ensure you have the latest version of the Safe Haven repository from [GitHub](https://github.com/alan-turing-institute/data-safe-haven).
++ Open a Powershell terminal and navigate to the `deployment/administration` directory within the Safe Haven repository.
++ Ensure you are logged into Azure within PowerShell using the command: `Connect-AzAccount` .
+This command will give you a URL and a short alphanumeric code.
+You will need to visit that URL in a web browser and enter the code
+  + NB.
+If your account is a guest in additional Azure tenants, you may need to add the `-Tenant <Tenant ID>` flag, where `<Tenant ID>` is the ID of the Azure tenant you want to deploy into.
+  + Run `./SRE_Teardown.ps1 -shmId <SHM ID> -sreId <SRE ID>`.

 ## :fire: Tearing down the SHM

 In order to tear down the SHM, use the following procedure (you may skip the tearing down of package mirrors, unless this is the specific thing you wanted to do):